-- Building Regulations do state that structures built of combustible material (i.e. a wooden shed) must be at least 2 metres from the main house.
+- Building Regulations do state that structures built of combustible material (i.e. a wooden shed) must be at least 2 meters from the main house.

 Please note: this information is given as a guide and it is your responsibility to contact your Local Authorities for more details.

-Asgard take no responsibility for customer planning issues.
-It is the customers responsibility to check with the Local Authorities if in doubt.
+This information is provided in good faith and is correct at the time of writing.
+Asgard takes no responsibility for customer planning issues.
+It is the customer's responsibility to check with the Local Authorities if in doubt.